This page contains affiliate links. Please read our disclosure for more info.

 If you really need to escape the city then head to Fiesole, only 9km away, or to the nearby Chianti countryside to enjoy the scenery and visit some vineyards.

 You’ll eat much better food for less if you get a local’s recommendation of a place to eat rather than eating in the most touristy areas.
 Avoid the restaurants that have someone outside encouraging you to come in or that have tourist menus.
-We found a great list of restaurants, cafes and gelaterias all over the city on the Divina Cucina website.
+We originally found a great list of restaurants, cafes and gelaterias all over the city on the Divina Cucina website although it now seems they have moved it to an app which we haven’t tried.

 We had lunch at one of the recommendations – Al Tranvai, a family-run trattoria on the untouristy Piazza Torquato Tasso in San Frediano, over the river but an easy walk from the centre.
 We loved this friendly, cosy restaurant full of locals.
 There are plenty of vegetarian options and pasta dishes costs around €8-9.